-- About 80% of all respondents’ organizations have experienced at least one security incident in the past 12 months—more specifically, a data breach or data leak arising from compromised, malicious or unintentional causes.
+- About 80% of all respondents’ organisations have experienced at least one security incident in the past 12 months—more specifically, a data breach or data leak arising from compromised, malicious or unintentional causes.

-- Nearly half of the respondents said the number of breaches and losses increased at their organization in 2021 compared with 2020.
+- Nearly half of the respondents said the number of breaches and losses increased at their organisation in 2021 compared with 2020.

 Also, more than half (53%) of all U.S. respondents reported that the number of breaches increased in the past year.
-Forty percent of Europeans said the same about their organizations.
+Forty percent of Europeans said the same about their organisations.

 Management of legacy infrastructure among top data security challenges

-The IT and cybersecurity decision-makers who participated in CRA’s recent study pointed to an array of issues that are eroding their confidence in their organization’s information protection abilities.
+The IT and cybersecurity decision-makers who participated in CRA’s recent study pointed to an array of issues that are eroding their confidence in their organisation’s information protection abilities.

 Cloud security concerns amplifying worries about remote work risks

 As noted earlier, the shift to remote work has many IT and cybersecurity decision-makers feeling less confident about the effectiveness of their organisation’s information protection strategies and investments.
 In fact, the CRA study found that remote employees dominate concerns related to data breach prevention and mitigation.